alttch/eva3/doc/datapullers.rst

 ------------

-If there are no events, data puller SHOULD send *.ping* or empty string to STDOUT, otherwise it will be considered as dead after period equal to a default controller timeout and automatically restarted:
+If there are no events, data puller SHOULD send *.ping* or empty string to STDOUT, otherwise it will be considered as dead after period equal to the data puller timeout (or the default controller timeout) and automatically restarted:

 .. code::

     .ping

+Additional parameter "event-timeout" asks UC to restart the data puller if there are no events from it.

 Data output
 -----------